danybozaftf/nkm-todo/README.md

 # Transpile TS to JS
 npm run gulp:build

 # Before starting CoreAPI, start database migrations.
-It should be done only at first time.
+It should be done only at first
 npm run db:migrate

 # Start the application
 npm start
 ```

+For development, use **npm run gulp:watch** in order to reload the code automatically

 ### RealTime API